steve with truck

 Driving Right Tip#3: Always Do Annual Oil Spray

-I’ve used both Krown and Rust Check and I find them equally good.
+I’ve used both Krown and Rust Check oil spray treatments and I find them equally good.
 These days I spray my own vehicles with product I buy in 20 litre pails.
 A couple of hours and $50 worth of rust spray compound does both of my vehicles.
 Body maintenance like this makes vehicle rust a non-issue, and it’s the foundation for the next money-saving tip.
 In my experience if a rust preventative product doesn’t creep and lead to oily, dusty residue along the bottoms of doors and body panels months after application, then it doesn’t work.

 People replace vehicles for all kinds of emotional reasons, and many of these reasons are justified by something that’s simply not true.
 The flaw in logic usually goes something like this: